Mammad900/Gui900/README.md

 3. Adjust the constants you copied from config.ino specific to your program
 4. Use the API to build the program UI and control it

-The default library is MCUFRIEND_kbv and TFT controller-specific commands (just 3) are compatible with ILI9325 (but may work on some other controllers).
+The default library is MCUFRIEND_kbv but will work with most adafruit GFX libraries.
+TFT controller-specific commands (just 3) are written for ILI9325 (but may work on some other controllers).